Snack-X/japan-railroad-plotter/README.md

 ## Data

-Source data and converted data are quite huge and not included on this repository.
+Source data is quite huge and not included on this repository.
 You should download source data by yourself and place them under `data_raw` directory.

 * http://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N05-v1_3.html